 a.
 Behold, a Man stood opposite him with His sword drawn in His hand: Joshua boldly approaches this mysterious Man with a drawn sword.
 As a shepherd over God’s people, he has a responsibility to see if this man is a friend or a foe.

 b.
-Are you for us or for our adversaries: This was a logical question to this impressive Man.
+Are you for us or for our adversaries?
+This was a logical question to this impressive Man.
 The response of the Man was curious, almost elusive.
-“No” was not a proper answer for Joshua’s question.
+“No” was not a proper answer to Joshua’s question.

 i.
 In a sense, the Man refuses to answer Joshua’s question because it is not the right question, and it is not the most important question to be asked at the time.

 c.
-Commander of the army of the LORD: This was God Himself pulling rank on Joshua, who himself was a great military leader – but he was not Commander in Chief.
+Commander of the army of the Lord: This was God Himself pulling rank on Joshua, who himself was a great military leader – but he was not the Commander in Chief.

 i.
 We know that this Being, standing before Joshua, was God.
-Though the title Commander of the army of the LORD could perhaps apply to an angel (such as Michael, based on a passage like Revelation 12:7), Joshua’s falling down, and worshipping is inconsistent with angels, who never receive worship (Revelation 22:8).
+Though the title Commander of the army of the Lord could perhaps apply to an angel (such as Michael, based on a passage like Revelation 12:7), Joshua’s falling down, and worshipping is inconsistent with angels, who never receive worship (Revelation 22:8-9).

 iv.
 The idea of Jesus, the Second Person of the Trinity, appearing as a man before Bethlehem is provocative, but logical.
 We know that He existed before Bethlehem (Micah 5:2); why should He not, on isolated but important occasions, appear in bodily form?
 This idea is also evident in passages like Genesis 18:16-33, 32:24-30, and Judges 13:1-23.

-c.
+d.
 And Joshua did so: Joshua’s total submission to Jesus Christ shows that he knows who is really in charge.
 It also is a virtual guarantee of victory for Israel.
-When we follow after the Commander of the army of the LORD, how can we lose?
+When we follow after the Commander of the army of the Lord, how can we lose?

 i.
 Why did Jesus come to Israel at this strategic time?